How Many Foster Kids Graduate from High School?

 A Glimpse Into High School Graduation Rates for Foster Youth

 Entering foster care brings atypical ways of growing up for youth.
-Foster care graduation rates for foster youth are much lower than the general population.
+Foster care graduation rates for foster youth are significantly lower than those of the general population.

-Continue reading to learn about the roadblocks for foster youth in education.
+Continue reading to learn about the challenges faced by foster youth in education.

 Learn how you can make a difference as a foster parent in a child's academic achievement and outcomes for students in the child welfare system and foster care in Virginia.